Sarthak-Sidhant/redstalk/README.md

 5.  **Doing the Stats (`stats/` package):**
     *   Comes into play when you use `--generate-stats` or `--compare-user`.
     *   Reads the filtered data (sometimes from CSVs because it's faster for some calculations).
     *   `calculations.py`: This is where all the functions live that compute those statistical metrics from the data.
-It uses optional dependencies like `vaderSentiment`, `nltk`, and `pandas`.
+It uses optional dependencies like `vaderSentiment`, and `pandas`.
     *   `reporting.py`: Takes the results from `calculations.py` and formats them into a structured Markdown report for a single user.
     *   `comparison.py`: Loads stats for two users (either from those pre-saved JSON files or by running calculations if needed), figures out things like overlap, and makes that side-by-side Markdown comparison report.
 6.  **Running the AI Analysis (`analysis.py`, `ai_utils.py`):**